coreos/docs/os/booting-with-qemu.md

 [qemugen]: http://wiki.gentoo.org/wiki/QEMU

-## Startup CoreOS
+## Startup CoreOS Container Linux

-Once QEMU is installed you can download and start the latest CoreOS image.
+Once QEMU is installed you can download and start the latest Container Linux image.

 ### Choosing a channel

-CoreOS is released into alpha, beta, and stable channels.
+Container Linux is released into alpha, beta, and stable channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes in each channel.

 <div id="qemu-images">
   <ul class="nav nav-tabs">